Merton/ProgrammingNotes/GitNotes.md

 **Maintenance Branches**

-Maintenance or *hotfix* branches are used to quickly patch bugs in the production version, and is the only type of branches that are allowed to fork off of `maaster`
+Maintenance or *hotfix* branches are used to quickly patch bugs in the production version, and is the only type of branches that are allowed to fork off of `master`